zueducator

 · The minister is responsible for the country’s transport infrastructure.

-· The industry was accused of having invested little in workers, plants, or infrastructure.
+· The industry was accused of investing little in workers, plants, or infrastructure.

 Innate (c2) [Meaning: Ability is one that you were born with]